CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Conclusion

-Trek 3700 is already discounted for several years, but it still has its place among beginners and undemanding riders.
+Although the Trek 3700 has been discontinued for several years, it still has a place among beginners and undemanding riders.

 It was a popular mountain bike because of its quality aluminum frame, front suspension, and wide enough gear range.